dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 Driver will fetch pre-compiled kernel modules for various Linux kernels that are typically included in PowerFlex SDC installation packages.
 These modules are stored in a driver cache.

-- Automatic Fetching from SFTP respository:
+- Automatic Fetching from SFTP repository:

 Driver will fetch the necessary kernel modules from a remote SFTP repository.
 This is configured through environment variables and secrets in the deployment templates.